La chercheuse d’esprit, a Pantomime Ballet

 SCENE 1 (No. 1)

 NICETTE paroît en dansant un pas qui caractérise sa simplicité.
 Le moindre bruit lui porte ombrage et la moindre chose l’attriste et l’égaie. (‘Nicette comes on dancing, in a dance that reveals her simplicity.
-The slightest sound bothers her, and the smallest thing saddens or amuses her.’)
+The slightest sound bothers her, and the smallest thing irks or amuses her.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))